Xtendify/Simple-Calendar/readme.txt

 = 3.1.0 - TODO =

 * Fix: qTips arrow should line up with events more accurately.
+* Fix: Cache interval will now update correctly when saved.
 * Tweak: [id] event builder code no longer includes '@google.com'.
 * Dev: Switch to custom version of qTip library instead of bower.